Adult Developmental and Vocational Program (ADVP)

-An individual must be at least 18 years old, have an intellectual and/or developmental disability diagnosis, and have a case manager.
+An individual must be at least 18 years old, have an intellectual and/or developmental disability diagnosis.

-Caldwell Opportunities currently has 50 ADVP participants with a 10:1 ratio of participants to staff who provide training in appropriate work behavior, such as punctuality, attention to detail, following directions, following safety rules, following program rules, staying on task, getting along with others, managing emotions, communication, etc. Each participant has a Person-Centered Plan which is individualized to that person’s needs and identifies support needs and goals for improvement in life skills.
+Caldwell Opportunities currently has participants who are provided training in appropriate work behavior, such as punctuality, attention to detail, following directions, following safety rules, following program rules, staying on task, getting along with others, managing emotions, communication, etc. Each participant has a Person-Centered Plan which is individualized to that person’s needs and identifies support needs and goals for improvement in life skills.

 Some of the activities in which our ADVP consumers participate are listed below:

-- Compensatory Education Classes - COI ADVP Educational Servicesto improve academic and independent living skills in partnership with Caldwell Community College & Technical Institute.
-Some of the skill building areas addressed in the compensatory education classes are independent and daily living skills; functional math; functional literacy; healthy living through exercise and healthy eating; socialization; communication; and computer skills.
+- Classes - Some of the skill building areas addressed in the classes are independent and daily living skills; functional math; functional literacy; healthy living through exercise and healthy eating; socialization; communication; and computer skills.
 Participants may develop skills by using computer programs, workbooks, worksheets, educational games, community outings related to class content, reading the newspaper together and discussing current events, and other group activities.

 - Community Outings to JE Broyhill Civic Center for cultural events, local festivals and parks, which encourage integration in the community and provide opportunities to develop socialization and independent living skills, as well as special annual events sponsored by Sim’s BBQ, the Marion Moose Lodge, and the North Carolina Forestry Service.